 Ethicon, a division of Johnson & Johnson has announced it is removing a popular hernia repair product, Ethicon Physiomesh, from the market after it was found to cause severe side effects and surgical revisions.
 The company, while the FDA has officially classified the action as a “Market Withdrawal,” and Johnson & Johnson is requiring doctors and hospitals to return unexpired products for a refund.
 Ethicon has also issued a worldwide Urgent Field Safety Notice sent to operating room managers, materials management personnel and hospital surgical chiefs.

 The Physiomesh withdrawal came after the in-depth analysis of unpublished data from two European medical registries.
 The data from Herniamed German Registry and Danish Hernia Database showed the rates of hernia recurrence and revision surgeries after a minimally invasive ventral hernia repair using Ethicon Physiomesh Composite Mesh were higher than the average rates for the comparative set of meshes among patients.
-Ethicon so far has only offered vague statement that suggests, believes “possible product characteristics, operative and patient factors” may have played a role.”
+Ethicon so far has only offered a vague statement that suggests they believe “possible product characteristics, operative and patient factors may have played a role.”
 This is a thinly veiled attempt to blame patient factors and implanting doctors for the complications and doesn’t really explain the high failure rates or why the company has chosen to remove one of its more profitable products from the market.